MagicMous3/MagicMous3.github.io/README.md

-# MagicMous3.github.io
+# Pokemon of the week official website by jmcu
-pokemon of the week that everyone can draw if they want hello
+Pokemon of the week that everyone can draw if they want to